Ethiopia: Demographics

 Ethiopia is the most populous landlocked country in the world.

-Its total population has grown from 38.1 million in 1983 to 109.5 million in 2018.
-The population was only about nine million in the 19th century.
-The 2007 Population and Housing Census results show that the population of Ethiopia grew at an average annual rate of 2.6% between 1994 and 2007, down from 2.8% during the period 1983–1994.
-Currently, the population growth rate is among the top ten countries in the world.
-The population is forecast to grow to over 210 million by 2060, which would be an increase from 2011 estimates by a factor of about 2.5.
-According to UN estimations, life expectancy had improved substantially in recent years with male life expectancy reported to be 56 years and for women 60 years.
+Its total population has grown substantially in recent decades, rising from 38.1 million in 1983 to 135 million in 2025.
+The 2050 Ethiopia population forecast is 225 million.
+According to UN estimations in 2013, life expectancy had improved substantially over time, with male life expectancy reported to be 56 years and for women 60 years.

 Ethiopia's population is highly diverse, containing over 80 different ethnic groups, the four largest of which are the Oromo, Amhara, Somali and Tigrayans.
 According to the Ethiopian national census of 2007, the Oromo are the largest ethnic group in Ethiopia, at 34.4% of the nation's population.
 The Amhara represent 27.0% of the country's inhabitants, while Somalis and Tigrayans represent 6.2% and 6.1% of the population respectively.
-Other prominent ethnic groups are as follows: Sidama 4.0%, Gurage 2.5%, Welayta 2.3%, Afar 1.7%, Hadiya 1.7%, Gamo 1.5% and Others 12.6%.

 Afroasiatic-speaking communities make up the majority of the population.
 Among these, Semitic speakers often collectively refer to themselves as the Habesha people.
 The Arabic form of this term (al-Ḥabasha) is the etymological basis of "Abyssinia", the former name of Ethiopia in English and other European languages.
-Additionally, Nilo-Saharan-speaking ethnic minorities inhabit the southern regions of the country, particularly in areas of the Gambela Region which borders South Sudan.
-The largest ethnic groups among these include the Nuer and Anuak.

-In addition, Ethiopia had over 75,000 Italian settlers during the Italian occupation of the country.
-After independence, many Italians remained for decades after receiving full pardons from Emperor Selassie, as he saw the opportunity to continue modernization efforts.
-However, due to the Ethiopian Civil War in 1974, nearly 22,000 Italo-Ethiopians left the country.
-In the 2000s, some Italian companies returned to operate in Ethiopia, and many Italian technicians and managers arrived with their families, residing mainly in the metropolitan area of the capital.

 In 2009, Ethiopia hosted a population of refugees and asylum seekers numbering approximately 135,200.
 The majority of this population came from Somalia (approximately 64,300 persons), Eritrea (41,700) and Sudan (25,900).
 The Ethiopian government required nearly all refugees to live in refugee camps.